GANav: Efficient Terrain Segmentation for Robot Navigation in Unstructured Outdoor Environments: Results and Analysis

-In Table~\ref{tab:comparison_table}, we observe that all three segmentation-based planners perform well in terms of success rate under Walkway and Trail scenarios due to the clear margins between the different surfaces (see Fig. \ref{fig:navigation_reuslts}(a) and \ref{fig:navigation_reuslts}(b)).
-Even though Segformer~\cite{segformer} and OCRNet~\cite{yuan2020objectcontextual} exhibit reasonable performances under scenarios similar to trained datasets, we observe significant performance degradation in terms of trajectory selection during off-road conditions.
-However, \ours{} results in significant improvements in terms of all four metrics in cluttered and unseen scenarios such as Dirt-road and Off-road.
-Especially, accurate segmentation from \ours{} increases the utilization of the most navigable surface during planning as shown in Fig. \ref{fig:navigation_reuslts}(c) and \ref{fig:navigation_reuslts}(d).
-This improved segmentation leads to better trajectory selection performance than the other methods, as shown in Table \ref{tab:comparison_table}.
+The navigation results for \ours{}, DWA~\cite{dwa}, TERP~\cite{terp}, Segformer~\cite{segformer}, and OCRNet~\cite{yuan2020objectcontextual} based planners are shown in Table \ref{tab:comparison_table}.
+We observe that all three segmentation-based planners perform well in terms of success rate under Walkway and Trail scenarios due to the clear margins between the different surfaces.
+Even though Segformer~\cite{segformer} and OCRNet~\cite{yuan2020objectcontextual} display reasonable performances under scenarios similar to trained datasets, we observe significant performance degradation in terms of trajectory selection during off-road conditions.
+However, \ours{} displays significant improvement in terms of all three metrics under cluttered and unseen scenarios in Fig. \ref{fig:navigation_reuslts} (c) and \ref{fig:navigation_reuslts} (d).
+Specifically, accurate segmentation from \ours{} increases the utilization of the most navigable surface during navigation.
+This behavior leads to better trajectory selection percentages than the other methods, as shown in the Table \ref{tab:comparison_table}.

-Our baseline planner TERP only incorporates terrain elevation data to perform the navigation task.
-Hence, it cannot differentiate surface characteristics in multi-terrain scenarios with similar elevations.
-This leads to trajectory generation along less navigable surfaces.
-Therefore, we observe a noticeable degradation in terms of trajectory smoothness in TERP~\cite{terp}.
-However, the utilization of semantic segmentation data from \ours{} for the baseline planner significantly enhances the navigable trajectory selection capabilities of the algorithm.
+Our baseline planner and TERP incorporate terrain elevation data to perform the navigation task.
+Hence, such methods cannot differentiate between the surface properties in multi-terrain scenarios with similar elevation conditions.
+This leads to trajectory generation along less navigable surfaces, in contrast to segmentation-based methods.
+Therefore, we observe a noticeable degradation in the trajectory smoothness.
+However, the usage of segmentation data for the baseline planner significantly enhances the navigable trajectory selection capabilities of the algorithm.